drlukeparry/pyslm/docs/install.rst

     git clone https://github.com/drlukeparry/pyslm.git

-PySLM (version >0.6) and onwards is now source only, and the ClipperLib library originally bundled with PySLM is not required therefore internal compiliation via cython is not required.
+PySLM (version >0.6) and onwards is now source only, and the ClipperLib library originally bundled with PySLM is not required therefore internal compilation via cython is not required.
 Thus, this simplifies the distribution and installation of PySLM.

 Legacy versions of PySLM (version <= 0.5) require compiling directly from source.
 This requires compiling the code